Sparki Box vs Mac Mini M4: Which Is Better for Running Local AI? (2026)

 - Industry editions (Creator, Wellness, Commerce) share this platform with vertical workflows

 The honest verdict: Apple Silicon wins on raw tokens-per-second when you have enough unified memory.
-If peak speed for very large models is your top priority, Mac Mini M4 Pro has a clear edge — XClaw Box Mini trades peak TFLOPs for simplicity and a managed private-AI stack.
+If peak speed for very large models is your top priority, Mac Mini M4 Pro has a clear edge — Sparki Box Mini trades peak TFLOPs for simplicity and a managed private-AI stack.

 For most business use cases like summarization, private chatbots, and internal agents, the practical difference between 18 t/s and 30 t/s is usually negligible in daily work.